ankita10r/kafka-dr-replication/README.md

 # Kafka DR Replication Project

-> **Status: Tasks 1 & 2 of 3 complete.**
+> **Status: All 3 tasks verified and committed.
+Docker Hub push and PR still pending.**

 A disaster-recovery replication pipeline for Kafka: a synthetic event producer, a fault-tolerance patch for MirrorMaker 2, and the Docker environment to run both end-to-end.

 ## Task breakdown

-I split this into three tasks and I'm verifying each one before moving to the next.

 1. **Fake-data generator** — Java CLI, `--count N` produces exactly N fake JSON commit-log events to the primary cluster. **✅ Done** — see